n0l1n3ry/scripts/Bash/Encrypted Remote Backup/README.md

 # Encrypted Backup Folder

-This Bash script backups a specific folder to an encreypted archive TAR and upload this in a remote server by SSH.
+This Bash script backups a specific folder to an encrypted archive TAR and upload this to a remote server by SSH.
+It backups a different folder depending a day of week.

 All you need is to generate a GPG keys pair.
 The script will use only the public key.